 The museums at Zaanse Schans

-When you first arrive in Zaanse Schans you’ll notice a large museum.
-This is the Zaans Museum, which outlines the history of the area, the windmills and trade.
+When you first arrive in Zaanse Schans, you’ll notice a large museum.
+This is the Zaans Museum, which teaches the history of the area, the windmills, and trade.

 It’s a very interactive and modern museum, helping you to truly enjoy learning about the area — and then you can go out and see it for yourself.